smaremanda/add-in-docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

   ```

 2. Add  **setOdataUrl** and related functions.
 The **setOdataUrl** function calls **getProjectGuid** and **getDocumentUrl** to initialize the global variables.
-In the[getProjectFieldAsync method](http://msdn.microsoft.com/en-us/library/d35b19ff-c403-4db1-8239-7dd67ee29d72%28Office.15%29.aspx), the anonymous function for the  _callback_ parameter enables the **Compare All Projects** button by using the **removeAttr** method in the jQuery library, and then displays the URL of the **ProjectData** service.
+In the [getProjectFieldAsync method](http://msdn.microsoft.com/en-us/library/d35b19ff-c403-4db1-8239-7dd67ee29d72%28Office.15%29.aspx), the anonymous function for the  _callback_ parameter enables the **Compare All Projects** button by using the **removeAttr** method in the jQuery library, and then displays the URL of the **ProjectData** service.
 If Project is not connected with Project Web App, the function throws an error, which displays a pop-up error message.
 The SurfaceErrors.js file includes the **throwError** method.

      **Note**  If you run Visual Studio on the Project Server computer, to use  **F5** debugging, uncomment the code after the line that initializes the **_pwa** global variable.
 To enable using the jQuery **ajax** method when debugging on the Project Server computer, you must set the **localhost** value for the PWA URL.If you run Visual Studio on a remote computer, the  **localhost** URL is not required.
 Before you deploy the add-in, comment out that code.